-However, as an engineer who finds joy in solving problems by building stuff or putting together scalable and well documented solutions, being a manager is just different, is not a promotion as most of the people think, you move to a completely different sphere of work where problems revolve around people issues, contracts, grumpy customers, and having a poker face ready for whenever you need to stand a blow.
-I tried to clear my agenda and make some time to do engineering work with my team but then i got complains from my current customer about not focusing on managing the contract, which of course wasn’t true since our SLAs, KPIs and customer service are the best in years for this contract, with only 10 months of me being the manager.
+However, as an engineer who finds joy in solving problems by building stuff or putting together scalable and well-documented solutions, being a manager is just different, is not a promotion as most of the people think, you move to a completely different sphere of work where problems revolve around people’s issues, contracts, grumpy customers, and mastering a poker face to be ready anytime you need to stand a blow.
+I tried to clear my agenda and make some time to do engineering work with my team but then i got complains from my current customer about not focusing on managing the contract, which of course wasn’t true since our SLAs, KPIs and customer service are the best in years for this specific contract, with only 10 months of me being the manager.
 This, on top of unnecessary criticism about how my team and i were internally organized, was the final “click” in this very complex system called myself that ended up with a “it’s time to go”.

 My own manager and i tried to hire “professional management” last year to allow me to go back into engineering but it didn’t work, unfortunately finding a good manager in IT (and in tech in general) is difficult, first because not all IT managers are cut equal, and because there is a load of book managers out there who can’t or don’t want to think outside the box.
-This also happened in my previous job where i turned down an offer to be the IT manager and then i helped looking for a new person who in the end was not really suitable, which led me to quit some time after because i can’t stand half-assed engineering.
-I don’t want to be that guy quoting Steve Jobs, but i need to be THAT guy today quoting him on this video because it does still reflect the reality of most managers in IT today.
+This also happened in my previous job where i turned down an offer to be the IT manager and then i helped looking for a new person who in the end was not really suitable, which ended up with me to quitting some time after because i can’t stand half-assed engineering.
+I don’t want to be THAT guy quoting Steve Jobs, but i will just for today.
+In this video Jobs conveys the reality of most managers in IT still today.